 Can you treat altitude sickness using OTC or prescription medications?

 Yes.
-There are a several medicines that are known to help acclimatization and to treat AMS.
+There are several medicines that are known to help acclimatization and to treat AMS.
 Let’s take a look below.

 1. Ibuprofen (Advil, Motrin, Aleve)